Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Setup and Identification

-is row full-rank \end{assumption} This is another condition for the finiteness of the efficiency bound.
-Note that we implicitly assume that $\bE\left[m(Y_t; \beta_t)\mid T \in\cS\right]$ is differentiable in $\beta_t,$ although the moment function $m$ itself may be non-smooth.
+is column full-rank. \end{assumption} This is another condition for the finiteness of the efficiency bound.
+Note that we implicitly assume that $\bE\left[m(Y_j; \beta_j)\mid T \in\cS\right]$ is differentiable in $\beta_j,$ although the moment function $m$ itself may be non-smooth.